Guide

 Review financial records

-By closing out the year correctly, you’ll avoid carrying over errors into the new tax year, which comes with updated rates, thresholds, and obligations.
+When you close out the year correctly, you avoid carrying errors into the new tax year.
+The new year comes with updated rates, thresholds and obligations.

 Use accounting software